tombosmansibm/custom_isam_collection/README.md

 ```
 ansible-playbook /home/tbosmans/.ansible/collections/ansible_collections/custom/isam/playbooks/dev-base-setup.yml -i <your inventory>
 ```
+**_NOTE:_** To run the ibm.isam collection, you do need to install the *ibmsecurity* pip package.
+See the documentation:  https://github.com/IBM-Security/isam-ansible-collection
 ## Ansible tower
 TODO:  So far I haven't tried this out on Tower, it may be necessary to also add a "requirements.yml" .